 The first year program has been carefully developed to offer a balance of courses to help build the foundation of Environmental Science while giving students in the program an opportunity to get to know their peers.

-- Free elective option (note – For Earth Sciences concentration students please see the note below).
+- Free elective 0.5 credit option (Earth Science concentration students, please see note below)

-NOTE: For those Environmental Science students who have declared a concentration in Earth Sciences, the free 0.5 credit option in winter term should be replaced with ERTH 1009.
-Upper level Earth Sciences courses recommend both ERTH 1006 (in fall) and ERTH 1009 (in winter)
+NOTE: For those Environmental Science students who have declared a minor in Earth Sciences only, the free 0.5 credit option in winter term should be replaced with ERTH 1009.

-Courses recommended as the Free Option include, but are not limited to:
+Courses recommended as the elective option include (but are not limited to):

-- ERTH 2402–Climate Change: An Earth Sciences Perspective
+- ERTH 2402–Climate Change: An Earth Sciences Perspective (required option course)